balazssimon/meta-cs/README.md

 ## NuGet dependencies for development

 Add the following NuGet dependencies to your project:
-* MetaDslx.CodeAnalysis: these are the MetaDslx libraries required for developing and running your application
+* **MetaDslx.CodeAnalysis**: these are the MetaDslx libraries required for developing and running your application
-* MetaDslx.BuildTasks: after this package is added, MSBuild automatically compiles .mgen, .mm and .ag4 files
+* **MetaDslx.BuildTasks**: after this package is added, MSBuild automatically compiles .mgen, .mm and .ag4 files

 ## Installation of the Visual Studio extension